 Akamai monitors global Internet conditions around the clock.
-Using this real-time data, they identify the global regions where the largest web attack traffic occurs, cities with the slowest web connections (latency) and geographical areas with the highest web traffic (traffic density).
+Using this real-time data, they identify the global regions where the greatest web attack traffic occurs, cities with the slowest web connections (latency), and geographic areas with the highest web traffic (traffic density).

 Checkpoint – Live Cyber Attack Threat Map

-Check Point’s Threat Cloud also shows attack data.
-There is also a ranking for the top target countries.
+Threat Cloud from Check Point also shows attack data.
+There is also a ranking for the top destination countries.

-The security tachometer shows the worldwide cyber attacks on the honeypot infrastructure of DTAG and its partners.
+The security speedometer shows the global cyber attacks on the honeypot infrastructure of DTAG and its partners.

 Digital Attack Map

-Visualized live data of global DDoS attacks.
+Visualized live data from global DDoS attacks.
 This was developed in collaboration between Google Ideas and Arbor Networks.
-The tool provides anonymous attack data that allows users to explore historical trends and retrieve reports of outages on a particular day.
+The tool provides anonymous attack data that allows users to explore historical trends and retrieve reports of outages on a given day.